 Dog Lost Hair In Clumps Around The Neck

-Author: Karen Huffman
+Author: Karen H.

 Skill: Massage Therapist

-Questions received: 0
+Questions Received: 0

 My German Shepherd dog was losing hair in clumps around her neck.
-Until we could determine what it was (ringworm etc.), I decided to immediately administer geranium oil orally and to apply it neat to the hairless patches.
+Until we could determine what it was (ringworm etc.), I decided to immediately administer Geranium oil orally and to apply it neat to the hairless patches.

 A great tip: Save some essential oil bottles when they are empty.
-The geranium oil has to be mixed 1 drop to 10 drops of V6 mixing oil and administered 1 drop per 20 pounds.
+The Geranium oil has to be mixed 1 drop to 10 drops of V-6 mixing oil and administered 1 drop per 20 pounds.
 I use an empty oil bottle to mix this combination so I could dispense it easily into the veggie capsules!!!
 So easy... so glad I saved my bottles.
 Plus, this way I was able to mix up enough solution to last 3 to 4 days.

 We guessed that the hair loss came from her collar.
 The weather had been rainy and humid for several days and the collar never dried out properly.

-After four days I discontinued using geranium orally and topically.
+After four days I discontinued using Geranium orally and topically.
 There was no more hair loss, and all the hairless patches looked healthy.
-I switched to putting lavender on the hairless patches, and after 3 weeks all is looking great!
+I switched to putting Lavender on the hairless patches, and after 3 weeks all is looking great!

 You can use the link below to ask the author a question.
-Once you register for your own free membership, the other listed features will be available.
+Once you register for your own free membership, the other options will become available.

 Take advantage of social media to introduce people to high-quality essential oils.
 They will not need to login to read any testimonial that you share.
 If they register for our free membership, then they will be able to conduct their own keyword searches.
 What an easy way to help others!